Labyrinth (1986 film): Origins and script

 Jones has said that Bowie's involvement in the project had a significant impact on the direction taken with the film.
-Jones had originally intended for the audience not to see the center of the Labyrinth, prior to Sarah's reaching it, as he felt that, in doing so, it robbed the film of a significant "hook."
+Jones had originally intended for the audience not to see the centre of the Labyrinth, prior to Sarah's reaching it, as he felt that, in doing so, it robbed the film of a significant "hook".
 Henson decided that he wanted Jareth to sing and appear throughout the film, which was something Jones considered the "wrong" decision, with the thought of Bowie starring in the film in mind.
 Despite his misgivings, Jones rewrote the script to allow for performing songs throughout the film.
-This draft of the script "went away for about a year."
+This draft of the script "went away for about a year".
 During this time, it was redrafted first by Phillips and subsequently by Lucas.

 An early draft of the script attributed to Jones and Phillips is markedly different from the finished film.
 The early script has Jareth enter Sarah's house in the guise of Robin Zakar, the author of a play she is due to perform in.
 Sarah does not wish her brother would be taken away by the goblins, and Jareth snatches him away against her will.
 Jareth is overtly villainous in this draft of the script.
-His final confrontation with Sarah tells her that he would "much rather have a Queen" than "a little goblin prince."
+His final confrontation with Sarah tells her that he would "much rather have a Queen" than "a little goblin prince".
 The early script ends with Sarah kicking Jareth in disgust, and her blows transform him into a powerless, sniveling goblin.
 In the extensive junkyard scene, Jareth operates the Junk Lady as a puppet, whereas, in the film, she is autonomous.
 There is actually a pub or bar in the Labyrinth where the Man with Hat and Hoggle gather, and the river Lethe in Greek myth is mentioned.
-As well as this, the ballroom scene features extensive dialogue between Jareth and Sarah, whereas, in the film, there is none (though there is in the novelization by A. C. H. Smith), and the goings-on with the dancers in the ballroom are more overtly sexualized.
+As well as this, the ballroom scene features extensive dialogue between Jareth and Sarah, whereas, in the film, there is none (though there is in the novelization by A. C. H. Smith), and the goings-on with the dancers in the ballroom are more overtly sexualised.

-The redrafted script was sent to Bowie, who found that it lacked humor and considered withdrawing his involvement in the project as a result.
+The redrafted script was sent to Bowie, who found that it lacked humour and considered withdrawing his involvement in the project as a result.
 To ensure Bowie's involvement, Henson asked Jones to "do a bit more" to the script to make it more humorous.
 May met with Henson in several months, prior to the start of filming in April 1985, and was asked to polish the script.
-May's changes "humanized the characters" and pleased Henson to the extent that they were incorporated into the film's shooting script.
+May's changes "humanised the characters" and pleased Henson to the extent that they were incorporated into the film's shooting script.